Best Places to Camp in the Winter

 4. South Padre Island, Texas

 Winter camping in Texas means canyons, mountains, coastlines, friendly locals and no shortage of fun things to do.
 One place to visit in the Lone Star State is South Padre Island, located near Padre Island National Seashore in southern Texas.
 South Padre Island is a barrier island framed by views of Laguna Madre Bay and the Gulf of Mexico.
-Wintertime high temperatures range in the high 60s and 70s, and the area receives more than 220 days of sunshine.
+Wintertime in Texas offers temperatures in the high 60s and 70s for a coastal adventure.

 Family-friendly fun on South Padre Island looks like:

 - A chartered fishing trip: Charter a fishing cruise on the Bay or in the open sea and try your luck with the local catch, including flounder, trout, mahi-mahi, tuna, sailfish and redfish.